i-evi/p2gan/readme.md

 If you want to change the optimizer configuration, you need to edit `train.py`.

 In each iteration while the model is training, `cfg.json` will be reloaded, thus some configuration can be set on training time:
-* `epoch_lim`: how many training epochs will taken.
+* `epoch_lim`: how many training epochs will take.
-* `preview`: allow render preview image while training.
+* `preview`: allow to render preview images while training.
-* `view_iter`: if `preview` valued `true`, the iteration to render preview image.
+* `view_iter`: if `preview` valued `true`, render preview images at that iteration.

 ## Advanced Training Configurations

 **Custom Patch Size**
-Sometimes the texture primitives may be larger than the default patch size which is set to 9.
-You can use a lager patch size by the option `--ps`.
-In this demo version code, supported patch sizes are `9, 12, 15` and `16`.
+Sometimes the texture primitives may be larger than the default patch size, which is set to 9.
+You can use a larger patch size by the option `--ps`.
+In this demo version code, supported patch size configurations are `9, 12, 15` and `16`.

 For example: